WhoBrokeTheBuild/WhoBrokeTheBuild.github.io/_drafts/2020-05-06-build-systems.md

 {% include game-engine-series.html %}

-A logical first step when building a complicated software project, like a Game Engine, is choosing a build system.
-This will lay out the requirements for the project, and then go through the build systems that I tried.
+A logical first step when building a complex software project, like a Game Engine, is choosing a build system.
+This post will lay out my requirements, and then go through the build systems that I've tried.

 ## Requirements

 * **Cross-Platform**, support for Linux, Windows, OSX.
 Preferably native support.
-* **Dependency Management**, support for finding and/or building the libraries needed to build the engine.
+* **Dependency Management**, support for finding and/or building the libraries needed by the engine.
 * **Multiple Targets**, support multiple libraries and executables, linked together in specific ways.
+* **Asset Management**, support for processing and/or copying assets such as shaders, textures, models, etc.
 * **Distributed Config**, support for distributing build system code throughout the project folder structure.
 Not being limited to one build file for everything.
-* **Unit Tests**, support for building and running unit tests.
+* **Tests**, support for building and running unit tests, integration tests, etc.
 * **Includes/Macros**, support for re-using build system code for all demos, libraries, etc.
-* **Run Targets**, support for adding targets to run the demos, tests, etc. Preferably with the ability to run them through tools like `valgrind`, `gdb`, etc.
+* **Run Targets**, support for adding targets to run the demos, tests, etc. Preferably with the ability to run them through tools like `gdb`, `valgrind`, etc.
 * **Packaging**, support for adding packaging targets to build `.deb`, `.zip`, etc.

 ## Make